-Showrooming to brick and mortar retailers it is akin to stealing.
+Showrooming to brick-and-mortar retailers is akin to stealing.

-Customers walking into your store no longer are “just looking,” they’re taking your hard-earned retail reputation, using all the beautiful displays, premium products and employees to cancel out any suspicions they have before they buy online.
+Customers walking into your store no longer are “just looking”; they’re taking your hard-earned reputation, using all the beautiful displays, premium products, and employees to cancel out any suspicions they have before they buy online.